flare-foundation/go-flare/README.md

 ### Container builds in CI

 CI builds on each:
-- push on `main` branch, pushes image tagged as "latest"
+- push on `main` branch, pushes image tagged as "dev"
 - creation of a tag, pushes images tagged as the tag itself

 Builds: \